-- 24-inch (average) drainage layer (24-inch minimum in truck traffic areas); - geotextile cushion; - 60-mil LLDPE geomembrane liner; and - 12-inch minimum (18-inch minimum at the sumps) low-permeability soil component with top 6 inches compacted to achieve a permeability less than or equal to 1×10^{-6} centimeters per second (cm/sec).
+- 24-inch (average) drainage layer (24-inch minimum in truck traffic areas) - Geotextile cushion - 60-mil HDPE geomembrane liner - 12-inch minimum (18-inch minimum at the sumps) low-permeability soil component with top 6 inches compacted to achieve a permeability less than or equal to 1×10^{-6} centimeters per second (cm/sec)

+In addition, a geosynthetic clay liner (GCL) will be placed directly under the geomembrane in a portion of the sump area, as shown on Drawing C-004.
 The liquids management system includes the drainage layer (which is also part of the base composite liner system), pumps, sumps, and risers, which are designed to handle the appropriate design flows.
 The design and performance criteria for these systems and the assumptions made and calculations performed to develop the liquid management system design are discussed in the subsections that follow.

 As indicated in the BOD (Attachment A of Appendix A, "SCA Civil and Geotechnical Technical Memorandum"), the composite liner and liquids management system is designed in accordance with the requirements of NYSDEC Regulations Part 360, Section 2.14(a).
-Since the efficiency (i.e., leakage relative to precipitation) of the SCA with the composite liner system defined above and the efficiency of the SCA with a Part 360 liner are both greater than 99.99%, it can be demonstrated that the proposed system will effectively protect groundwater quality at the site.
+Since the efficiency (i.e., leakage relative to precipitation) of the SCA with the composite liner system defined above and the efficiency of the SCA with a Part 360 liner are both greater than 99.99 percent, it can be demonstrated that the proposed system will effectively protect groundwater quality at the site.
 These efficiency calculations are provided in Appendix I, "Evaluation of Hydraulic Performance for SCA Design."